axli-personal/blog/content/posts/network/Wireless.md

 ## Wireless is different

 * Signal weakens with distance.
-* Obstructions can futher weaken signal.
+* Obstructions can further weaken signal.
 * Signal strength changes over time.
 * Wireless signal can reflect (Mutipath).
 * Interference from other transmitters (Unlicensed frequency band).